luffyxxsenpai/go-devops/README.md

-# go-devops
+# devops
-- this repo contains the go projects that i used for learing how to dockerize go
+- this repo contains the  projects that i used for learing how to devops
 - all projects will have their own readme inside their respective folers
 - surely i didnt code everyting so thanks everyone whose code i ~stole~ refrenced